influxdata/terraform-aws-influx/modules/install-kapacitor/README.md

 ```
 Usage: install-kapacitor [options]

-This script can be used to install Kapacitor Enterprise and its dependencies.
+This script can be used to install Kapacitor and its dependencies.
 This script has been tested with Ubuntu 18.04 and Amazon Linux 2.

 Options: